ukhsa-collaboration/ukhsa-science-research-site-dev/content/our-research/airborne-particles-brain.md

 <p><a style="color:white;" href="https://researchportal.ukhsa.gov.uk/en/persons/chang-guo"> Author: Chang Guo; UKHSA Research Profile</a></p>
 {{< /spotlight-feature >}}

 {{< spotlight-content title="Interdisciplinary investigation of particulate matter and the impact on the blood brain barrier (BBB)" image="Inhaled-particles.png" alt="Fib-Sem" caption="Pathways of inhaled particulate matter impacting brain health.
-Source:Image created with BioRender.com" >}}
+Source:<i>Image created with BioRender.com"</i> >}}
 <p>Researchers from the UK Health Security Agency (UKHSA) exposed blood vessel cells (as a BBB model) to diesel exhaust particles and imaged them using focussed ion beam and scanning electron microscopy combined with confocal microscopy at the <a href="https://www.clf.stfc.ac.uk/Pages/Octopus-new.aspx" target="_blank">Octopus Facility part of the Central Laser Facility.</a></p>.
 <p>Analysis of three dimensional ultrastructural images revealed interactions between nano-sized particles and plasma membrane.</p>The aim of this study was to gain deeper insights into how inhaled changesparticulate matter interacts with and affects BBB function, with a specific focus on impact to the plasma membrane.</p>
 <h3 class="red d-none d-lg-block">Further Reading:</h3>